Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 - [Halo Server](https://github.com/Chalwk77/HALO-SCRIPT-PROJECTS/releases/tag/v1.0.7-Multi-Server)

 Technical notes on Vultr subscription plans:
 You pay for whatever you need.
 However, you need at least 150 MiB *per server* to cover peak times.
 Multiply that by the number of servers you need and that'll tell you much you should expect to pay.
 However, I have 9 servers (and a Discord Bot) running on a $5 monthly plan, but then again, my servers are never full simultaneously so the OS can handle it.
+Also note that each plan allocates you a defined amount of storage space.
+You may need more depending on how many maps you intend to upload.

 ## STEPS:
 ### 1).
 Download and install **BitVise SSH Client**, **FileZilla Client** and **TightNC Client**.